ViktorVojtek/QuiCK-node-template/README.md

 `yarn production` or `npm run production`

-> This projects use [forever](https://github.com/foreverjs/forever#readme) CLI for continuous script run.
+> This project use [forever](https://github.com/foreverjs/forever#readme) CLI for continuous script run.
-> Make sure you have it installed globaly or to use other modify the "production" script command in package.json file in the root of the project.
+> Make sure you have it installed globaly or to use other, modify the "production" script command in package.json file in the root directory.

 ## License